smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 - builder data types
 - operation `Input` types
 - operation `Output` types
-- data types that builder types may have on its field(s)
+- data types that builder types may have on their field(s)
 - `aws_smithy_types::DateTime`
 - `aws_smithy_types::Document`
 - `aws_smithy_types::Blob`
 - `aws_smithy_types::Number`

-`DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format; We must emphasize that these 2 formats are not compatible to each other.
-Reason for this is explained at the [Blob](#blob) section and [Date Time](#datetime).
+`DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format; We must emphasize that these 2 formats are not compatible with each other.
+The reason for this is explained in the [Blob](#blob) section and [Date Time](#datetime).

 Additionally, we add `fn set_fields` to fluent builders to allow users to set the data they deserialized to fluent builders.